Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Halls Creek has an income below the national average.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Halls Creek SA2 is below the national average.
 The median income is $43,977 and the average income stands at $54,217.
 This contrasts with Rest of WA's figures where the median income is $57,323 and the average income is $71,163.
-Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Halls Creek would be approximately $50,222 (median) and $61,916 (average) as of September 2025.
-The 2021 Census reveals that household, family and personal incomes in Halls Creek all fall between the 1st and 7th percentiles nationally.
-Income brackets indicate that 29.4% of the community earns between $800 - $1,499 (1,249 individuals), differing from patterns across the broader area where earnings between $1,500 - $2,999 dominate with 31.1%.
-Housing costs are modest, with 92.1% of income retained.
-However, total disposable income ranks at just the 14th percentile nationally.
+Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates would be approximately $50,222 (median) and $61,916 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Halls Creek all fall between the 1st and 7th percentiles nationally.
+Income brackets indicate that 29.4% of the community earns between $800 and $1,499 (1,249 individuals), differing from patterns across the broader area where earnings between $1,500 and $2,999 dominate with 31.1%.
+Housing costs are modest, with 92.1% of income retained, but total disposable income ranks at just the 14th percentile nationally.

 Frequently Asked Questions - Income